 That leaves you with various types of metal to choose from.

-- Stainless steel: Won’t corrode but is fairly heavy
+- Stainless steel: Won’t corrode but is pretty heavy

-- High-carbon steel: This is stronger than regular stainless steel, but must be covered with oxide paint to prevent corrosion.
+- High-carbon steel: Stronger than regular stainless steel but must be covered with oxide paint to prevent corrosion.
 The problem is that the paint often chips off.

 Don’t forget to look at the shovel handle material.
-Many cheap survival shovels have plastic handles which break easily.
+Many cheap survival shovels have plastic handles that break easily.

 The way the survival shovel is built will affect its function.
 The main things you want to pay attention to are:

 - Handle length: The longer the handle length, the easier it will be to use – but the length will also add weight.

 - Blade size: Bigger blades can make tasks go faster but also mean that you’ll have to put forth more energy.
 Those big blades can also make it tough to dig around rocks and chop roots.
 On the flip side, digging a trench around your tent with a small blade will be very time-consuming!

 - Blade edges: Many modern survival shovels have serrated edges, which can be used to cut through roots.